 By consolidating multiple older servers onto a Dell PowerEdge R920 server, you can save on data center power and on license costs as we have shown.
-In addition to those key savings, you should save on other server-related capital and operating costs, such as those for hardware support, server management, data center space, and upstream cables and switches, that increase with each additional server.
-Dropping from nine servers to one can cut down these costs to roughly one-ninth of their potential accrued amount.
-Managing pluggable databases on a single Oracle installation compared to managing nine separate databases and Oracle installations on older servers can save database management costs.
+In addition to those key savings, you should save on other server-related capital and operating costs, such as those for hardware support, server management, data center space, and upstream cables and switches - all of which will multiply savings with with each additional consolidated server.
+Dropping from five physical servers to one can cut down some of these costs to roughly one-fifth.
 These options provide a clear cost justification for switching to a Dell PowerEdge R920 from multiple older servers.